grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 but this still leaves a distinction between `void` and non-`void` commands (which some people resolve by parameterizing would-be `void` commands with `bool` and returning `true` at the end).

-The second option would be to just let the command execute and then obtain the result using a query.
+The second option would be to just let the command execute and then obtain the result using a query (which, similarly to a command, may be a separate object).
 The code of the `MakeReservation()` would look somewhat like this:

 ```csharp
 var reservationId = _idGenerator.GenerateId();